ericknilsen/TccInspetorCore/README.md

 ```
 - Enable API CORS
 - Deploy the API
-- Edit the Lambda function code
+- Edit the Lambda function's code
 - Rename the file _credentials_example.json_ to _credentials.json_ and insert the access data as follows:
 ```json
 {